G2SMM/G2SC/README.md

 You can find GSSC enabled multi-modal model in GSMM and G2SC enabled CodeBERT in GSCodeBERT

-The dataset can be found in GSMM and GSCodeBERT folder.
+Dataset download links can be found in the GSMM and GSCodeBERT folders.